anushkasonti/customer-segmentation/README.md

 **CUSTOMER SPENDING CATEGORIZATION USING NAIVE BAYES**

-**Project Overview**
+**Project Overview:**
-This project analyzes a retail sales dataset to categorize customers into Low, Medium, and High spenders using the Naive Bayes classification algorithm.
+- This project analyzes a retail sales dataset to categorize customers into Low, Medium, and High spenders using the Naive Bayes classification algorithm.
-The workflow includes data preprocessing, feature engineering, classification model training, and evaluation with a confusion matrix and performance metrics.
+- The workflow includes data preprocessing, feature engineering, classification model training, and evaluation with a confusion matrix and performance metrics.
-This application helps retailers gain insights into customer purchasing behavior.
+- This application helps retailers gain insights into customer purchasing behavior.

 **Features:**
 - Load and clean retail transaction data